lucasfurno/docs_en/edge-orchestrator/edge-services/index.md

 - name: Debian; Ubuntu; openSUSE; Mint Linux; Gentoo; Fedora; CentOS; Arch Linux or; Kali Linux.

-- release: first obtaining via LSB Release, if there is no search in / etc / os-release the value of VERSION_ID or DISTRIB_RELEASE.
+- release: first obtaining via LSB Release, if there is no search in /etc/os-release the value of VERSION_ID or DISTRIB_RELEASE.

 In the case of other Operating Systems the value will always be empty.